eclipse/upm/docs/documentation.md

 ```

 Libraries with multiple sensors can add specific "@ingroup" tags here, but make
-sure that the first one is the "<name>" specified in the library "@defgroup"
+sure that the first one is the name specified in the library "@defgroup" tag.
-tag.
-An example of such a library for reference is our libupm-i2clcd.
+Also, add this block to every sensor.
+An example of such a library for
+reference is our libupm-i2clcd, which acts as a driver for multiple I2C LCDs.

 Optionally, a small representative image can be placed in the "docs/images"
 subfolder. **Please do not use existing, copyrighted images with your sensors!**